catherineruoxiwu/notes/SE 350/midterm-prep/midterm-prep.md

 ```
 11. **Fork bomb**: A malicious program calls `fork` repeatedly, and the number of processes spawned is too high for the system to manage.
 To defend, we can set limit to (1) total number of processes a user may create, and (2) the rate a use spawns a new process.

+## Inter-Process Communication (IPC)
+1. **Sync send, sync receive**: sender is blocked when the message is sent, receiver will continue whether or not a message is received (uncommon)
+2. **Approaches to accomplish IPC** (4): file system; message passing; netwoking communication; pipes and shared memory
+3. **File system**: producer and consumer processes communicate through files in the file system; the system is responsible for file creation and manipulation (e.g. managing permissions)
+4. **Message passing using signals**
+    - signals are an interrupt with a specified ID and no messages
+    -

 ## Threads
 1. **Thread info** (5): state; saved context; execution stack; local variables; access to resources (shared with all threads in the process)
 2.  **Motivation of creating a new thread** (5): faster than creating a process; faster terminating and cleaning up; takes less time to context switch; direct communications between threads; make part of a program responsive when part of it is blocked